vega/vega-lite/site/docs/types/predicate.md

 2. one of the [field predicates](#field-predicate): [`equal`](#field-equal-predicate), [`lt`](#lt-predicate), [`lte`](#lte-predicate), [`gt`](#gt-predicate), [`gte`](#gte-predicate), [`range`](#range-predicate), [`oneOf`](#one-of-predicate), or [`valid`](#valid-predicate),

-3. a [selection predicate](#selection-predicate), which define the names of a selection hat the data point should belong to (or a logical composition of selections).
+3. a [parameter predicate](#parameter-predicate), which define the names of a selection hat the data point should belong to (or a logical composition of selections).

 4. a [logical composition](#composition) of (1), (2), or (3).